State / Territory Benefits - Montana

 Employment Assistance: Public employees receive 15 work days of paid military leave per year.

-Eligibility: Public employees on orders for military service and who have been an employee for a period of at least 6 months.
+Eligibility: Public employees performing military service and who have been an employee for a period of at least 6 months.

-Military Plates available for Military Personnel, Veterans, Spouses, and Gold Star Families: Special plates available include Army Reserve, Army Veteran, Disabled Veteran, Gold Star Family, Legion of Valor, National Guard, National Guard Retired, Pearl Harbor Survivor, Ex-Prisoner of War, Purple Heart Veteran, and the Purple Heart Disabled Veteran.
+Military Plates available for Military Personnel, Veterans, Spouses, and Gold Star Families: Special plates available include Army Active Duty, Army Reserve, Army Veteran, Disabled Veteran, Gold Star Family, Legion of Valor, National Guard, National Guard Retired, Pearl Harbor Survivor, Ex-Prisoner of War, Purple Heart Veteran, and the Purple Heart Disabled Veteran.

 Special Plates for Military Personnel, Veterans, Spouses, and Gold Star Families: